emx34/doofus/README.md

    Reverse Operation TGA to GB(game-image) NOT working with version 1.0 ..
 ONLY one WAY!
 As you noticed, this tool is FREE

    **[UPDATE: INTERNAL ONLY - PRIVATE v2.0 version TESTED and the program works perfectly in both directions, 100% correctly = GB(gameimage)to TGA & TGA to GB(gameimage) ]**
    With version 2.0, you can take the graphics from the game's loading screen, modify them with Photoshop, and then put them back in game without any issues, game is working :-)
+   I received help regarding the embedded image header with x86 assembly VGA code, which sped up the process.
+Version 2.0 was completed quickly.
+   Doofus image files are not just plain images; the image file header contains x86 assembly VGA code, and the game uses this code at runtime.

 ~ usage: